Snow & Ice-Resident Responsibility

 The City of La Crosse does not plow alleys.
 It is the responsibility of the residents to remove any snow, if necessary.

 The City provides sand mixed with salt for residents to use on the City sidewalks.
-It is available in the rear of each Fire Station; except Fire Station #1.
-Residents in that area may obtain the salt/sand mixture on Isle La Plume, just west of the Niedbalski Bridge.
-Residents are required to bring their own containers.
+Residents are required to bring their own shovels & containers.
+See here for locations.

 Public Sidewalks & Crosswalks